U.S. Labor Department Publishes Overtime Regulations

 furtherance of charitable activities is not factored into the $500,000 threshold.
 Such income might include contributions, membership fees, monetary and non-monetary donations, and dues (except for any portion for which the payer receives a benefit of more than token value in return).”

 - Individual Coverage: Even if the employer does not meet the standard for “enterprise coverage,” an individual employee will be covered by the FLSA if he or she engages in interstate commerce or in the production of goods and services for interstate commerce.
 This can include such activities as regularly making out-of-state phone calls, receiving and sending mail or email, ordering goods from out-of-state suppliers (such as Amazon), and handling credit card transactions.
-The DOL special guidance for nonprofits provides three examples to help nonprofit employers understand
+The DOL special guidance for nonprofits provides three examples to help nonprofit employers understand their

 - Duties Tests: The Labor Department asked during the rulemaking process whether the itemized changes were needed in the duties tests for executive, administrative, and professional employees.
 DOL decided not to make any changes in the new regulations.